NibeshSdev/todolist/README.md

 * [express](http://expressjs.com/) - a web application framework for node.js
 * [mongoose](http://mongoosejs.com/) -  a MongoDB ODM (the NoSQL equivalent of an ORM) for Node
 * body-parser - parse incoming request bodies in a middleware before your handlers
+* bcryptjs - password hashing and encoding
+* jsonwebtoken - JWT tokens for Authentication

 ### dev-depencencies